Coyote vs. Acme: Marketing

+Cancellation controversy

-Initial cancellation, reversal and further discussions
+Initial cancellation and reversal

-On November 9, 2023, Warner Bros. officials announced that the film was completed, but that they would not release it, because Warner Bros.
+On November 9, 2023, Warner Bros.
+Entertainment officials announced that the film was completed, but that they would not release it, because Warner Bros.
 Discovery preferred to claim a tax loss of about $30 million.
-This would make it the third cancelled film by Warner Bros.
-Discovery following Batgirl and Scoob!
-Holiday Haunt.
+This would make it the third film to be canceled by Warner Bros.
+Discovery for the sake of a write-off, following Batgirl and Scoob!
+Holiday Haunt, neither of which finished post-production.
 The crew was not informed of the decision until after the film was completed.
 The move drew criticism from filmmakers, animation outlets, and talent representatives.
-Several filmmakers left angry phone calls with Warner Bros. expressing their frustration at the move.
-Others also canceled meetings with the studio.
+Several filmmakers left angry phone calls with Warner Bros. expressing their frustration at the move, while others canceled meetings with the studio in protest.
 Many noted that the film had drawn praise at test screenings and interest from potential buyers.
-Director Dave Green voiced his disappointment over the film's cancellation, further emphasizing his love for the Looney Tunes and writing that "We were all determined to honor the legacies of these historic characters and actually get them right."
+Director Dave Green voiced his disappointment over the film's cancellation, further emphasizing his love for the Looney Tunes and writing that "we were all determined to honor the legacies of these historic characters and actually get them right."

 On November 13, 2023, Puck reported Warner Bros.
 Discovery leaders had reversed their decision and allowed the filmmakers the option to shop the film to other distributors.
 Deadline Hollywood reported that Amazon MGM Studios, Apple Studios, and Netflix were interested in buying the distribution rights to the film.
-TheWrap reported that despite interest from distributors to buy the film, there are "currently no hard offers, and that Green is crafting his own 'PR campaign'".
-On December 8, Deadline Hollywood further reported that the film had been screened for more studios including Paramount Pictures and Sony Pictures.
+TheWrap reported that despite interest from distributors to buy the film, there are "currently no hard offers, and that Green is crafting his own 'PR campaign'."
+On December 8, Deadline Hollywood further reported that the film had been screened for more studios, including Paramount Pictures and Sony Pictures.
 Of these, Netflix and Paramount had made bids, with the latter including a theatrical component; Amazon was still interested despite making no formal bids; and Sony and Apple were not planning to make bids.

 On February 9, 2024, TheWrap reported that Warner Bros.
 Discovery had rejected the bids from Netflix, Amazon, and Paramount.
 The company wanted $75–$80 million to sell the film, but no distributors met their price, and Warner Bros.
 Discovery rejected counter bids.
 The company considered shelving and deleting the film (which remained in limbo at the time) and again claiming it as a tax loss.
 Following their Q4 2023 earnings call on February 23, 2024, Warner Bros.
 Discovery took a $115 million write-down while not directly confirming the cancellation of the film.

-On March 10, 2024, during the red carpet for the 96th Academy Awards, Burch said conversations were still ongoing within Warner Bros. and that "we hope it will somehow find its home and not end up stuck in a vault for the rest of time".
-In April 2024, a Warner Bros. spokesperson told The New York Times that while the fate of the film is unclear, it "remains available for acquisition".
+On March 10, 2024, during the red carpet for the 96th Academy Awards, Burch said conversations were still ongoing within Warner Bros. and that "we hope it will somehow find its home and not end up stuck in a vault for the rest of time."
+In April, a Warner Bros. spokesperson told The New York Times that while the fate of the film is unclear, it "remains available for acquisition."

 Responses

+Dedicated to everyone who posted, shared, held up signs and spoke out when it counted.
+This film made it to the big screen because of you.